Destroy This Tape (2025) review: Authentic aesthetics, ruined potential

 It’s not even as if you can root for the protagonist.
 Jacob is, frankly, an utter prick, and not in the Shawn Ruddy from Deadstream way… In the way that has you rooting for his untimely demise.
 It’s very hard to invest in him as a lead.

 I really feel like Destroy This Tape had some serious potential had they just decided to stick with the found-footage.
-Tell the entire story, including the twist at the end, but exclude the prick of an author and stick to the disappearance.
+Tell the entire story including the twist at the end, but exclude the prick of an author and stick to the disappearance itself.

-I can imagine a lot of the found-footage community, at least, enjoying it as something of an ode to the early days of the genre.
-You may even have attracted some of the analogue-horror crowd, too.
+I can imagine a lot of the found-footage community enjoying it as something of an ode to the early days of the genre.
+It may even attract some of the analogue-horror crowd, too.
 The video imperfections and wonky camerawork in the early scenes are exactly what those fans look for and it works quite well.
 I can imagine it took a lot of effort to get it right.

 At the very least, I would have been upping the score here and saying “you probably aren’t going to see too many other horror movies like Destroy This Tape this year“.
 Instead, I am lamenting the tonal switch and regretful pivot that turns it from daring and different to overly cautious and rote.